 If that happens, you can always generate the old password using the form above with previous information.

-the "key index" is a parameter added to the URL allowing you to change generated password without changing your master password.
+the "user salt" is a parameter added to the URL allowing you to change generated password without changing your master password.

 The Firefox or Chrome addon, that page and the bookmarklet shares code about password generation.
 You can use one or the other and still get the same password with the same parameters.